ollpu/paperslave/README.md

 - Run `sudo cargo espflash` to compile and write the program to the microcontroller.

 ### How to use
+- The project should be built in release mode for it to work on an actual minute pulse signal.
+E.g., `cargo espflash --release`
+- Adjust time by plugging into a normal USB power supply and using the buttons on the LilyGo unit.
+The time you set will be shown the *next time* the unit boots up.
-- Just plug the microcontroller to the wall with the adapter and it will work.
+- Just plug the microcontroller to the wall with the adapter and it should work.